Joint Optimization of Communications and Federated Learning Over the Air: Conclusion

 \section{Conclusion}

-In this paper, we study the joint optimization of communications and FL over the air with analog aggregation, in which both worker selection and transmit power control are considered under the constraints of limited communication resources.
-We derive a closed-form expression for the expected convergence rate of the FL algorithm that quantifies the impact of resource-constrained wireless communications on FL under the analog aggregation paradigm.
-Through analyzing the expected convergence rate, we find that an appropriate worker selection and transmit power control scheme can mitigate the impact of wireless communications on the convergence and performance of the FL algorithm.
-Motivated by such an important observation, we formulate a joint optimization problem of worker selection and power control, aiming to minimize an FL loss function.
-This problem is reformulated as an approximate problem by adopting a conservative power constraint, which is then solved efficiently via discrete programming.
-Simulation results show that the proposed algorithm is effective in mitigating the impact of wireless communications on FL.
+In this paper, we have studied the joint optimization of communications and FL over the air with analog aggregation, in which both worker selection and transmit power control are considered under the constraints of limited communication resources.
+Under the convex and non-convex cases with either the GD or SGD implementations, we respectively derive closed-form expressions for the expected convergence rate of the FL algorithm, which can quantify the impact of resource-constrained wireless communications on FL under the analog aggregation paradigm.
+Through analyzing the expected convergence rate, we have proposed a joint optimization scheme of worker selection and power control, which can mitigate the impact of wireless communications on the convergence and performance of the FL algorithm.
+More significantly, our joint optimization scheme is applicable for both the convex and non-convex cases, using either GD or SGD implementations.
+Simulation results show that the proposed optimization scheme is effective in mitigating the impact of wireless communications on FL.